arangodb/docs/3.5/programs-arangobackup-create.md

 ---
 layout: default
-description: create hot backups
+description: How to create a consistent snapshot with the arangobackup tool.
+title: Create Hot Backups with ArangoDB
 ---
-Create hot backup
+Create Hot Backup
 =================

 Hot backups are created near instantaneously.
 The single server as